Simone Biles is already the greatest of all time, but she isn't done yet

-This weekend, Simone Biles will compete at U.S. Olympic Gymnastics Trials in St. Louis, Missouri.
-Biles, a four-time Olympic gold medalist, is heavily favored to win the two-day all-around competition to qualify for the Tokyo Olympics.

-Women’s competition begins Friday night (7:30pm ET on Olympic Channel, 8pm ET on NBC) and concludes on Sunday night (8pm ET on NBC).
-The full broadcast and streaming schedule can be found here.
+Author’s Note: Four-time Olympic gold medalist Simone Biles leads the field by nearly three points after night one of competition at U.S. Olympic Gymnastics Trials in St. Louis, Missouri.
+(Video of all four of Biles’ night one routines are embedded above.)

-In case it’s been a while since you’ve seen Biles compete, here’s a quick refresher on how she became the greatest gymnast of all time.
+Here’s a quick refresher on how Simone Biles – the greatest gymnast of all time – actually became the greatest gymnast of all time.

 Simone Biles: The Greatest Gymnast of All Time (aka GOAT)